Free Business Review

 While these insolvency tests can determine whether your company is technically insolvent, there are other warning signs that you should be on the lookout for.
 It is likely that your company is insolvent, or is at risk of becoming so, if:

-If you recognise any of the above conditions in your company's current situation then you could be in danger of becoming insolvent if you are not already.
+If you recognise any of the above conditions in your company's current situation then it could be in danger of becoming insolvent if it is not already.
 Once your company is insolvent you are at risk of having a winding up petition issued against the business which could lead to the courts forcing your company into liquidation.

-Once your company is knowingly insolvent, you have certain duties and responsibilities as its director.
+Once you know your company to be insolvent, you have certain legal duties and responsibilities as its director.
 One of these is to place the interest of creditors above those of yourself, and your fellow directors and shareholders.
-You should not engage in any activity which could worsen their position or increase their losses any further.
+You should not engage in any activity which could worsen the position of your creditors or increase their losses any further.
 This means you should not add any additional debt to the business, nor should you strip the company of any of its assets.

 In many cases, once you know your company is insolvent, you will need to cease trading immediately in order to protect your creditors.
 However, in some cases it may be determined that allowing operations to continue in the short-term may be of benefit to outstanding creditors.
 The only person who can make this decision is a licensed insolvency practitioner and it is vital you seek this expert advice before making any decision as to the future of your insolvent company.